-The security of your Project Fi account depends on you keeping your Google Account password confidential and securing access to your device connected to your account.
+The security of your Google Fi account depends on you keeping your Google Account password confidential and securing access to your device connected to your account.
 It is your responsibility to control access to your device and your account, including enabling a lock screen on your device and keeping your passwords confidential.
 If you share your account information or device with a third party, he or she may have access to your account and your personal information.
 It is also your responsibility to alert us if you believe that the security of the information in your account has been compromised.

 The Services may display or allow you to access third party content, such as text, pictures, video, games, graphics, music, email, applications, sound, and other materials ("Data Content") or send Data Content elsewhere.
 Data Content may be: (1) unsuitable for children/minors; (2) unreliable or inaccurate; or (3) offensive, indecent, or objectionable.
 You’re solely responsible for evaluating the Data Content accessed by you or anyone through your Services.
 Data Content may also harm your device or its software.
 We are not responsible for any Data Content.
 Data Content is the sole responsibility of the entity that makes it available.
 We may review Data Content to determine whether it is illegal or violates our policies, and we may remove or refuse to display Data Content that we reasonably believe violates our policies or the law.
 But that does not necessarily mean that we review content, so please don’t assume that we do.

 We may modify these Terms and any additional terms that apply to the Services to, for example, reflect changes to the law or changes to the Services.
-We will post the changes on the Project Fi Website.
+We will post the changes on the Google Fi Website.
 We will provide you with notice of material changes and may provide you notice of non-material changes.
-Changes will not apply retroactively and will become effective no sooner than fourteen (14) days after they are posted on the Project Fi Website or otherwise made available to you, except that changes addressing new functions for a Service or changes made for legal reasons will be effective immediately.
+Changes will not apply retroactively and will become effective no sooner than fourteen (14) days after they are posted on the Google Fi Website or otherwise made available to you, except that changes addressing new functions for a Service or changes made for legal reasons will be effective immediately.
 If you are unhappy with any change we make, you may cancel your Services at any time.

-*You may cancel the Services at any time.
+You may cancel the Services at any time.
 If you are the user of an individual account or the Owner of a Group Plan with multiple accounts, in the event of cancellation, you agree to pay the balance of any outstanding charges remaining at time of cancellation.
-You also agree to pay any additional bill that we provide you after cancellation for charges you incurred while your Project Fi accounts were active, but that had not yet been billed to your accounts at the time of cancellation.
+You also agree to pay any additional bill that we provide you after cancellation for charges you incurred while your Google Fi accounts were active, but that had not yet been billed to your accounts at the time of cancellation.
 If your accounts are in good standing, we will provide you a prorated refund for unused Services.
 Learn how to cancel your Services here.